 How to set up a menu on your WordPress blog (click to expand)

-When you first start your blog, you won’t quite need a menu until you’ve published your key pages (About, Contact, Hire, Shop, etc), but when you’re ready to create a homepage or footer menu, just go to Appearance > Menus and you can create them in just a few clicks.
+When you first start your blog, you won’t quite need a menu until you’ve published your key blog pages (About, Contact, Hire, Shop, etc), but when you’re ready to create a header or footer menu to display on your homepage & across all the pages of your blog, just go to Appearance > Menus and you can create them in just a few clicks.

 Alright, we’ve covered the basic foundations of getting your blog’s WordPress settings dialed in.
 Now, let’s dig into creating a few of the main pages on your blog.